christophe-cerin/OnlineML_ESP32/ARDUINO/PCA-TourPerret/README.md

 The weights of the first layer of the network converge towards the eigenvectors of the data covariance matrix, i.e. the main components.

+---

+## Generalized Hebbian Algorithm (GHA)

+The Generalized Hebbian Algorithm (GHA), also known as Sanger's Rule, is a **neural network model for unsupervised learning** that can perform Principal Component Analysis (PCA).
+Unlike traditional PCA which often relies on eigenvalue decomposition, GHA is an **iterative, online algorithm**.
+This means it can update its weights with each new data point, making it suitable for large datasets or streaming data.

+Its core idea is based on the **Hebbian learning rule** ("neurons that fire together, wire together"), extended to allow for the extraction of multiple principal components in a **sequential and orthogonal manner**.
+Each principal component is learned by subtracting the variance explained by the previously learned components, ensuring they are uncorrelated.

+**How it works conceptually**:
+* Imagine the algorithm trying to find directions (principal components) in your data that capture the most variance.
+* It starts with random guesses for these directions.
+* Then, for each data point, it slightly adjusts its guesses.
+If a data point aligns strongly with a guess, that guess is reinforced (moved closer to the data point).
+* The "generalized" part ensures that each new direction found is independent of the ones already found, effectively making them orthogonal.
+* This iterative process continues until the directions converge to the true principal components of the data.

 ## C++ program

 The program ```gha_pca.cpp``` The next uses the Eigen library for matrix manipulation, which is very practical for PCA calculations.
 If you do not have Eigen, you will need to install it (e.g. with ```sudo apt-get install libeigen3-dev``` on Ubuntu).